Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Hundred Experiments

 where $\rho_A=\Tr_B(\rho_{AB})$ and $\rho_B=\Tr_A(\rho_{AB})$ are reduced density matrices.
 Similarly, the \textit{Tsallis entropy} also describes the entanglement between $A$ and $B$

 Notice that in the limit $\alpha\rightarrow1$, both expressions approach the Von Neumann entropy.

 A relevant difference between both metrics is that, for $\alpha>1$, only the Tsallis entropy is convex while the R\'enyi one is Schur convex \cite{renyi_concavity}.
 Taking this difference into account, Gour and Wallach showed that the 4-qubit state $\ket{L}$ maximizes the average of Tsallis entropies with $\alpha=2$ for 2-qubit partitions \cite{Gour_2010}, a metric of entanglement also referred to as the \textit{Meyer-Wallach measure} \cite{Brennen03,Meyer2002}.
-This state, created by the graph shown in Fig.~\ref{fig:Lstate}, reads \numbering{experimentcounter}
+This state, created by the graph shown in Fig.~\ref{fig:Lstate}, reads \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/MaxEntanglement/Lstate]{experimentcounter}

 where $\omega=\exp(2i\pi/3)$.

 \tocless